VRRP

 Available resources vary between clusters.
 The number of possible clusters within a vCenter is limited primarily by available storage space and any limitations on the number of required resources.
 Be sure to consider both limitations to the vCenter resources that the cluster creates and the resources that you require to deploy a cluster, such as IP addresses and networks.

-Use Dynamic Host Configuration Protocol (DHCP) for the network and ensure that the DHCP server is configured to provide persistent IP addresses to the cluster machines.
+You can use Dynamic Host Configuration Protocol (DHCP) for the network and configure the DHCP server to set persistent IP addresses to machines in your cluster.
+In the DHCP lease, you must configure the DHCP to use the default gateway.

 You do not need to use the DHCP for the network if you want to provision nodes with static IP addresses. |